-The Timneh grey parrot is slightly smaller in size, at about 22-28 cm in total length and weighing 275-375 grams, with a darker charcoal grey colouring, a darker maroon tail, and a light, horn-coloured area to part of the upper mandible.
+The Timneh grey parrot is slightly smaller, at about 22-28 cm in total length and weighing 275-375 grams, with a darker charcoal grey colouring, a darker maroon tail, and a light, horn-coloured area to part of the upper mandible.
 Timneh grey parrots are endemic to the western parts of the moist Upper Guinea forests and bordering savannas of West Africa from Guinea-Bissau and Sierra Leone east to at least 70 km east of the Bandama River in Ivory Coast.
-Not much is known about this species and many experts fear that the population has been severely depleted, placing it in a more serious position that its larger cousin.
+Not much is known about this species, and many experts fear that the population has been severely depleted, placing it in a more serious position than its larger cousin.

-Little is known of their feeding ecology – they forage high in the forest canopy and their presence at feeding sites is spasmodic and unpredictable as they take advantage of fruiting forest trees.
+Little is known of their feeding ecology – they forage high in the forest canopy, and their presence at feeding sites is spasmodic and unpredictable as they take advantage of fruiting forest trees.
 Their diet is varied and seasonal, as they pursue seasonal fruiting and flowering plants.
 They have also been observed eating snails and even clay, the latter in pursuit of minerals and to absorb or filter toxic compounds and tannins from green fruit.
 They have been known to do damage to maize crops.
-It was feared that grey parrots would be a major pest on oil-palm plantations (oil palms are part of their natural diet) but this has not transpired and only a tiny fraction of the fruit are eaten by parrots.
+It was feared that grey parrots would be a major pest on oil palm plantations (oil palms are part of their natural diet), but this has not transpired, and only a tiny fraction of the fruit is eaten by parrots.

-Their ability to exploit a wide variety of food resources has contributed to its unpredictable movements between feed sites.
+Their ability to exploit various food resources has contributed to its unpredictable movements between feed sites.
 Grey parrots are ‘seed predators’ in that they peel off the flesh to eat the seed/pip.
-They also drop many fruits and seeds while eating, thus providing the ecological service of seed dispersal in the immediate vicinity of the feed tree and providing food for ground dwellers.
+They also drop many fruits and seeds while eating, thus providing the ecological service of seed dispersal near the feed tree and providing food for ground dwellers.

 Grey parrots primarily make local flights in search of food.
-They often roost in large groups, flying in from a radius of up to 20km, forming large noisy flocks, the birds calling to each other with a variety of squawks, whistles, shrieks and screams, both at rest and in flight.
+They often roost in large groups, flying in from a radius of up to 20km, forming large, noisy flocks, the birds calling to each other with various squawks, whistles, shrieks and screams, both at rest and in flight.
 Calls include ultra and infrasonic components, exhibit sex and individual differences and local dialects.

-The nest of the grey parrot is generally a simple cavity, high in a tree with the nesting chamber up to 60cm below the entrance, and sometimes in the crevices of cliffs.
-Two to four eggs are usually laid, and hatch after an incubation period of between 28-30 days, the young leaving the nest around 80 days later.
+The nest of the grey parrot is generally a simple cavity, high in a tree with the nesting chamber up to 60cm below the entrance and sometimes in the crevices of cliffs.
+Two to four eggs are usually laid and hatch after an incubation period of 28-30 days, the young leaving the nest around 80 days later.